 You can also select the checkboxes and click on Delete and Acknowledge button on the top to clear the process info and logs.

 10.1 Process Watcher

-The Process Watcher logs all the activity associated with the process/task and provides additional information for troubleshooting Use the Stop Process button to stop the Backup process.
+The Process Watcher logs all the activity associated with the process/task and provides additional information for troubleshooting Use the End Process button to end the process.

 10.2 Watch the demo